zachmartens/bootstrap-basics-assignment/README.md

 ## Lessons Learned

 I learned very quickly how useful and efficient Bootstrap can be!
-Gained knowlege and ease around working with <div>s.
+Gained knowlege and ease around working with divs.
 While at this stage, I am often referencing notes and cheat sheets for reminders of what options I have around Bootstrap Utilities, my efficiency grew quickly and I feel confident that things are settling into my mind around the subject.
 Looking forward to learning more!